tester22000/android_linetextEdit/README.md

 # 📄 LineTextEdit

 **LineTextEdit** is a Kotlin-based text editing component built with **Jetpack Compose** and **Hilt**.
-It allows users to edit multi-line text on a per-line basis, offering intuitive UI and modern UX with ripple feedback and material design.
+It allows users to edit multi-line text on a per-line basis, offering intuitive UI and modern UX with material design.

 ---

 ## ✨ Features

 - ✅ Standard multi-line text editing (TextEdit View)
-- ✂️ Line-by-line editing (LineTextEdit View)
+- ✂️ Line-by-line editing
 - 📌 Line selection and range deletion
 - 📝 Individual line modification with multi-line support
 - 💾 Save and cancel actions
 - 🎨 Material Design UI
-- ⚡ Ripple effect for touch feedback

 ---